ABOUT

 OXLUMO® (lumasiran) is the first FDA-approved treatment for primary hyperoxaluria type 1 (PH1) to lower urinary and plasma oxalate levels in infants, children and adults.1-3

-As an siRNA targeted specifically at the liver, OXLUMO harnesses RNAi, a natural process that reduces the production of a protein.1
+OXLUMO is an siRNA targeted specifically at the liver that harnesses RNAi, a natural process that reduces the production of protein.1

 RNA, ribonucleic acid; RNAi, RNA interference; siRNA, small interfering RNA.